Magnus Nilsson (chef): Career

 Although a family story is told of Nilsson cooking his first meal at the age of three, his first culinary memory is of chopping cucumbers at his grandmother's farm.
 He had originally wanted to become a marine biologist, but instead attended a culinary school in Åre, Sweden.

 He moved to Paris and began to work at the Michelin starred restaurant L'Arpège under Alain Passard.
 He worked there for a couple of weeks before being fired as he was finding it hard to understand the other chefs as his French wasn't as good as he initially thought it was.
 He joined the team at Pascal Barbot's L'Astrance and worked there for the next three years.

 Afterwards he took a break from cooking, and decided to become a wine writer.
 He had become disillusioned with cooking after he returned to his homeland as he found it hard to source ingredients in Sweden that were as good as those in France, and he also felt that the dishes he was putting together were simply copies of those from Barbot.
 After he attended oenology school, he was recruited in 2008 to put together a wine cellar as a sommelier by the new owner of the Fäviken estate, some 600 km north of Stockholm, near Åre where he had attended cooking school.
 He was originally under contract for three months, which was extended to a year when he began working at the restaurant.
 After failing to find a chef to work there, he returned to the kitchen himself and became head chef.

 After initially ordering ingredients from around the world, the restaurant became known for using local produce.
 Nilsson grows and hunts much of the ingredients locally.
 Because of the local climate over the winter, efforts are made to preserve ingredients, Nilsson said "We say goodbye to fresh ingredients on the first of October, and then we don't see them again until April."
 Due to the techniques and sourcing of ingredients that Nilsson uses, comparisons have been made to René Redzepi of Noma.
 In 2010, Bruce Palling of The Wall Street Journal, included Nilsson in his list of the top ten young chefs in Europe.

 In 2014, season 3 of PBS's The Mind of a Chef series featured chef Nilsson in episodes 9 through 16.
 Each episode showed a different aspect of the chef's interest in Nordic cuisine and traditions and his process in creating dishes for Fäviken.
-Episode 16, titled "Fäviken," gave viewers a behind the scene look during a dinner service at the restaurant.
+Episode 16, titled "Fäviken," gave viewers a behind-the-scenes look during a dinner service at the restaurant.

 In 2015, Nilsson was one of six chefs featured on the first season of Netflix's original documentary program, Chef's Table.

-In May 2019, Nilsson announced that he plans to stop working as of December 14, 2019 and focus on his family and his hobbies.
+In May 2019, Nilsson announced that he plans to stop working as of 14 December 2019 and focus on his family and his hobbies.